Coronavirus and your move

-Since March, our staff have been working from home to help our clients move.
+Our staff have been working from home since the start of the pandemic to help our clients move.

 Our systems are set up for 100% home working (in fact, many of our team members worked from home before the pandemic), so we haven’t experienced the disruption faced by other firms through the year.

 All of the things that makes us clear, convenient and reliable mean we’re able to help you today:

 - We work in small teams of lawyers and paralegals, meaning we’ll always be able to progress your sale or purchase.

 - Our ID checks are completely online, and you don’t need to visit our office for any part of the process.